junxit/us-congress-bills-116/bill.md

       >   - **(3)** *Conflicts of interest* An executive or attorney for the Center shall be considered to have an inappropriate conflict of interest if the executive or attorney also represents the corporation or a national governing body.
       >   - **(4)** *Investigations*
       >     - **(A)** *In general* The corporation and the national governing bodies shall not interfere in, or attempt to influence the outcome of, an investigation.
-      >     - **(B)** *Report* In the case of an attempt to interfere in, or influence the outcome of, an investigation, not later than 72 hours after such attempt, the Center shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Energy and Commerce of the House of Representatives a report describing the attempt.
+      >     - **(B)** *Report* In the case of an attempt to interfere in, or influence the outcome of, an investigation, not later than 72 hours after such attempt, the Center shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Energy and Commerce and the Committee on the Judiciary of the House of Representatives a report describing the attempt.
       >     - **(C)** *Work product*
       >       - **(i)** *In general* Any decision, report, memorandum, work product, notes, or case file of the Center—
       >         - **(I)** shall be confidential; and